German far right party on the rise

 "There is enough space for refugees in Germany, but the problem is that we don't distinguish anymore between migrants and asylum seekers," she told The Guardian.

-That might be a moot point since the closure of borders in southern and eastern Europe has stemmed the tide of refugees, which has allowed the AFD to campaign on stopping the "Islamification" of Germany.
+That might be a moot point since the closure of borders in southern and eastern Europe has stemmed the tide of refugees, which has allowed the AfD to campaign on stopping the "Islamification" of Germany.

-The AFD has been called the political arm of the German group Patriotic Europeans Against the Islamisation of the West.
-The group, known as PEGIDA, organized anti-immigration rallies a couple of years ago that drew thousands of people.
-It has adherents in neighboring countries.

-In June, its founder, Lutz Bachmann, who once posed as Adolf Hitler in a selfie, was found guilty by a German court in Dresden of inciting hate speech.

-The AFD, however, has been able to broaden its reach to Germans who may have been offended by the PEGIDA rallies.
 Petry has noted her party has positions on issues from improving state television to seeking a better balance between the state and individual.

 That could represent a maturing that more Germans will find attractive, Heath said